ghi-electronics/Docs/hardware/ucm/development-options.md

 ## Custom Boards

 The "Display Interface" utilized on development options include TFT parallel 16bit/24bit bus, I2C bus, SPI, bus and 2 GPIOs.
-It is possible to design a custom display to utilize the UCM mainboards or design a mainboard that utilize the available display.
-Additionally, these designs can be used as a reference to start a UCMbased design.
+It is possible to design a custom display to utilize the UCM mainboards, or design a mainboard to utilize the available displays.
+Additionally, the designs of the development options can be used as a reference to start a UCMbased design.
 GHI Electronics' engineering/manufacturing is available for such designs.

 ***